-An bean class or producer method or field may specify at most one deployment type.
-If multiple deployment type annotations are specified, a DefinitionException is thrown by the container at deployment time.
+A bean class or producer method or field may specify at most one deployment type.
+If multiple deployment type annotations are specified, the container automatically detects the problem and treats it as a definition error, as defined in Section 10.3, "Problems detected automatically by the container".